-Hamburg's extensive public transport system consists of the U-Bahn (subway), the S-Bahn (suburban train), buses and harbour ferries, and makes getting around without a car pleasurable and easy.
-The U-Bahn is excellent and serves the whole city centre; it connects with the S-Bahn that services the suburbs, and this train network is the fastest way to get around the city.
+Hamburg's extensive public transport system consists of the U-Bahn (subway), the S-Bahn (suburban train), buses and harbour ferries, and makes getting around without a car pleasant and easy.
+The U-Bahn is excellent and serves the whole city centre.
+It connects with the S-Bahn that services the suburbs, and this train network is the fastest way to get around the city.
 Buses are also convenient and night buses operate in the downtown area.
-The Hamburg Card allows unlimited travel for a day on all public transport as well as discounted rates or free admission to museums, on city tours and lake cruises.
-Taxis are less expensive than in other German cities and are available at all hours.

-It is possible to hire a car but parking in some areas of the city, like the famous Reeperbahn, is extremely difficult to find and makes driving stressful.
-Like most cities in Germany it is possible to hire bicycles at very little cost and this is a fun way to get around.
-Parts of the city are best explored on foot and it is generally considered a safe city but as crimes against tourists are becoming increasingly common all over Europe, and indeed the world, it is worth taking good care of your possessions when walking and using public transport.
+Taxis are generally less expensive than in other German cities and are available at all hours, as are ride-sharing apps.
+It's possible to hire a car but parking in some areas of the city is extremely difficult to find and makes driving stressful.
+As in most German cities, it's possible to hire bicycles at very little cost in Hamburg.
+The city is generally considered safe, with many parts of it best explored on foot.
+But it's worth taking good care of possessions when walking and using public transport.

 Become our Hamburg Travel Expert